To set up a whitelabel URL, you'll need the following:

 - The domain (that you own/control)

-- And SSL Certificate
+- The Key for the SSL Certificate

 The following instructions require some level of IT knowledge as well as access to the domain control panel.